t0kenz/DAT255/Documents/socialcontract.md

 #### Roles
 The role as Scrum master will be permanent.
-The preliminary Scrum master is Emil.
+The Scrum master is Emil.

 The following will be responsible for compiling the KPI data before every weekly reflection meeting:
 Robin - Burnup-chart